Eat foods rich in omega-3s for thick hair!

 Moreover, flaxseeds are a good source of vitamin E, as well.
 Vitamin E is a vitamin important for healthy hair that grow fast, as it has powerful antioxidant action!
 Eating foods rich in antioxidants is also vital for thick hair.

 Both women and men need 15 mg of vitamin E a day.
-100g of flaxseeds contain 20.66 mg of vitamin E. Practically, eating a tablespoon of flaxseeds provides you with 2.1 mg of vitamin E. Therefore, eating 2 tbsp of flaxseeds contain about 28% DV (Daily Value)!
+100g of flaxseeds contain 20.66 mg of vitamin E. Practically, eating a tbsp of flaxseeds provides you with 2.1 mg of vitamin E. Therefore, eating 2 tbsp of flaxseeds contain about 28% DV (Daily Value)!

 Cold pressed flaxseed oil is also a good source of vitamin E. 100g contains 29.65 mg of vitamin E. Practically, a tbsp of flaxseed oil contains 4.51 mg of vitamin E, or 30% DV.